xyang1127/React-Native-App-Backend/README.md

 This is an API server and it is writen in python flask framework.
 I used SQLAlchemy to implement the database and Marshmallow for serialization.

 ### Database:
 There are two main part in this app: user and activity.
 Their relationship is many-to-many.
-To implement that, I created a User table, an Activity table and a associate table called Participants:
+To implement that, I created a User table, an Activity table and a associate table called Participants.
+The relationship between Activity to Participants is one-to-many and The relationship between User to Participants one-to-many.

 #### activity Table:
 | Attribute | Description |
 | ----------- | ----------- |